 Search: Pattern search

-Most graph database support a query language that can be used to express
+Most graph databases support a query language that can be used to express

 pattern queries in the graph.
 Neo4j supports the

-In Linkurious, you can directly use these query language from the "Find" > "Patterns" menu.
-Once a query is previewed (using the Preview button), you can click the "Add all" button to add all matching results to the current visualization.
+Once a query is previewed (using the Run button), you can click the "Add" button to add all matching results to the current visualization.

 Cypher query language is similar to